-Install the rotary encoder, first lining up the pins so that they fit in the corresponding PCB holes.
+Install the rotary encoder, first line up pins so that they fit in corresponding PCB holes.
 The rotary encoder has a locating tab which fits into a matching hole on the PCB.
-Tighten the nut.
-Solder each of the five switch pins, on the underside of the PCB (the side with the blue body of the rotary encoder).
-The center pin of the three may benefit from a piece of wire off-cut to extend it to reach the PCB hole.

 Make sure the washer and nut are both on the "top" (silkscreen-printed) side of the PCB.